rpmuller/ePubs/WP1.md

 questions: assuredly not.
 For besides being happier than we are, they will be immortal, if what is said is true....

-"The hour of departure has arrived, and we go our ways I to die, ami you to live.
+"The hour of departure has arrived, and we go our ways I to die, and you to live.
 Which is better God only knows."

 The _Apology_ gives a clear picture of a man of a certain type: a man